abelavit/PepENS/README.md

 ![Architecture](https://github.com/user-attachments/assets/281fe6fb-2834-49c0-8018-f8d4e9099c1f)

 # Download and Use
-The codes for Datasets 1 and 2 are found in the respective folders of this repository.  execute the codes,
+The codes for Datasets 1 and 2 are found in the respective folders of this repository.
-## 1. Load the trained PepCNN model
+## 1. Load the trained PepENS model
-   The result obtained in our work can be replicated by executing dataset1_PepCNN.py script for Dataset1, and dataset2_PepCNN.py script for Dataset2.
-For instance, to obtain the result of PepCNN on dataset1, run the dataset1_PepCNN.py script after downloading the following files by going to this [link](https://figshare.com/projects/Load_protein-peptide_binding_PepCNN_model/176094) (caution: data size is around 1.3GB for each dataset):
+The results obtained in our work can be replicated by executing dataset1_Ensemble.py script for Dataset1, and dataset2_Ensemble.py script for Dataset2.
+The respective scripts will load the probability files of the individual models and output the final result.
-   - model weights: dataset1_best_model_weights.h5
-   - training set negative samples: dataset1_Train_Negatives_All.dat
-   - training set positive samples: dataset1_Train_Positives.dat
-   - testing set: dataset1_Test_Samples.dat
-## 2. Train the CNN model
+## 2. Load individual models
-To train the network from scratch, it can be done by executing dataset1_PepCNN_train.py script for Dataset1, and dataset2_PepCNN_train.py script for Dataset2.
-For instance, to train the network on dataset1, run the dataset1_PepCNN_train.py script after downloading the following files by going to this [link](https://figshare.com/projects/Train_the_CNN_model/176151) (caution: data size is 1.22GB for both datasets):
-   - testing protein sequences: Dataset1_test.tsv
-   - protein sequences excluding testing sequences: Dataset1_train.tsv
-   - pre-trained transformer embeddings: T5_Features.dat
-   - PSSM features: PSSM_Features.dat
-   - HSE features: HSE_Features.dat
+To obtain the probabilities of the individual models, firstly download the three features from this [link](https://figshare.com/account/home#/projects/176151) (caution: data size is 1.22GB) and then run the scripts containing the word 'load' in the name.
+In case of the EfficientNetB0 model, the model weights would be needed which can be downloaded from [here](https://figshare.com/articles/software/EfficientNetB0_model_weights/27126339).

 Package versions:
 Python 3.10.12,